ledgetech/ledge/README.md

 Broadcast when Ledge is about to proxy to the origin.

+#### before_save

+Broadcast when about to save a cacheable response.

 #### origin_fetched

-Broadcast when the response was successfully fetched from the origin, but before it was saved to cache.
+Broadcast when the response was successfully fetched from the origin, but before it was saved to cache (and before __before_save__!).
 This is useful when the response must be modified to alter its cacheability.
 For example:

 ```lua
 ledge.bind("origin_fetched", function(req, res)